-A resource's state-of-charge is currently calculated based on energy schedules (equation 1).
-A resource's state of charge in the current interval is defined as the state of charge in the previous interval +/- the current interval charging or discharging schedule.
+A storage resource's state of charge is currently calculated based on previous state of charge and incremental energy schedules (equation 1).
+A resource's state of charge in the current interval is defined as the state of charge in the previous interval plus or minus the charging or discharging schedule during each interval.
+This relationship includes a resource specific round trip efficiency values, which captures the imperfect relationship between the quantity of energy charged and discharged.